hashicorp/design-system/website/docs/components/form/toggle/partials/code/component-api.md

     Optional container that yields its content inside the `<legend>` element.
 The content can be a simple string or a more complex/structured string, in which case it inherits the text style.
 For details about its API, check the [`Form::Legend`](/components/form/primitives/) component.
   </C.Property>
   <C.Property @name="<[G].HelperText>" @type="yielded component">
-    Container that yields its content inside the "helper text" block at group level.
+    Container that yields its content inside the “helper text” block at group level.
 The content can be a simple string or a more complex/structured string, in which case it inherits the text style.
 For details about its API, check the [`Form::HelperText`](/components/form/primitives/) component.
     <br/><br/>
     The `id` attribute of the element is automatically generated.
   </C.Property>